GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-vpns/README.md

 - one Cloud DNS Private zone in the hub project
 - one Cloud DNS Forwarding zone in the hub project
 - four Cloud DNS Peering zones (two per each spoke project)
+- one Cloud DNS Policy for inbound forwarding
 - four Cloud Routers (two in hub project and one per each spoke project)
 - four Cloud VPNs (two in hub project and one per each spoke project)